 Lower back pain

 Current thinking is if you can cope with the pain and keep mobile it's best to leave heat or ice.
 Heat might increase the inflammatory response leading to more pain, or it might relax your muscles leading to less back pain.
-Ice might reduce the inflammation, lowering pressure and reducing pain, but it may also slow down your recovery.
+Ice might reduce the inflammation, lowering pressure and reducing pain, but it may also slow down your recovery or cause more muscle tightness and therefore more pain.

-If your lower back pain persists for more than a day or two and doesn't show any signs of reducing, or you would like to see if the process can be sped up, it is best to get in touch with a qualified health professional.
+If your lower back pain persists for more than a few days and doesn't show any signs of reducing, or you would like to see if the process can be sped up, it is best to get in touch with a qualified health professional such as a chiropractor.
 We start by identifying exactly what is causing your lower back pain and will then discuss what we can do.
 Primarily we will use techniques designed to reduce muscle tension and improve movement within your spinal joints.